In this article:

 While green snot can be indicative of a bacterial infection, a runny nose is often a symptom of a common cold caused by rhinoviruses, on which antibiotics have no effect.

-Therefore, the green snot associated with a runny nose is normal and does not always require antibiotics.
 The doctor may prescribe some other medications to help relieve symptoms such as cough and fever.

 Do babies get a runny nose when teething?

 A study demonstrated that a runny nose is a common occurrence with teething.
 Other symptoms, including loss of appetite, rash, increased salivation, irritability, diarrhea, and sleep disturbance, may also be associated with primary tooth eruption.
 (7)